Ronald Dworkin

-His theory of law as integrity as presented in his book titled Law's Empire, in which judges interpret the law in terms of consistent moral principles, especially justice and fairness, is among the most influential contemporary theories about the nature of law.
+His theory of law as integrity as presented in his book Law's Empire, in which judges interpret the law in terms of consistent moral principles, especially justice and fairness, is among the most influential contemporary theories about the nature of law.
 Dworkin advocated a "moral reading" of the United States Constitution, and an interpretivist approach to law and morality.
 He was a frequent commentator on contemporary political and legal issues, particularly those concerning the Supreme Court of the United States, often in the pages of The New York Review of Books.

 Early life and education

-Ronald Dworkin was born in 1931 in Providence, Rhode Island, United States, the son of Madeline (Talamo) and David Dworkin.
-His family was Jewish.
-He graduated from Harvard University in 1953 with an A.B. summa cum laude, where he majored in philosophy and was elected to Phi Beta Kappa in his junior year.
-He then attended Magdalen College, Oxford, where he was a Rhodes Scholar and a student of Sir Rupert Cross and J.H.C.
-Morris.
-Upon completion of his final exams at Oxford, the examiners were so impressed with his script that the Professor of Jurisprudence (then H.L.A.
-Hart) was summoned to read it.
+Ronald Dworkin was born in 1931 in Worcester, MA, the son of Madeline (Talamo) and David Dworkin.
+He was schooled and grew up in Providence, Rhode Island.
+His family is Jewish.
+He graduated from Harvard University in 1953 with an A.B., summa cum laude, where he majored in philosophy and was elected to Phi Beta Kappa in his junior year.
+He then attended Magdalen College, Oxford as a Rhodes Scholar, where he was a student of Sir Rupert Cross and J. H. C. Morris.
+Upon completion of his final exams at Oxford, the examiners were so impressed with his script that the Professor of Jurisprudence (then H. L. A. Hart) was summoned to read it.
 He was awarded a B.A. with a Congratulatory first.
 Dworkin then attended Harvard Law School, graduating in 1957 with a Juris Doctor, magna cum laude.
-He then clerked for Judge Learned Hand of the United States Court of Appeals for the Second Circuit.
-Judge Hand would later call Dworkin "the law clerk to beat all law clerks"—and Dworkin would recall Judge Hand as an enormously influential mentor.